Craftcation 2024 Presenters

 Rebeca Mojica is an award-winning jewelry artist, instructor and best-selling author who has been designing and teaching chainmaille jewelry since 2002.
 She started her crafts supplies business, Blue Buddha Boutique, as very-part-time side hustle, and nine years later, the company generated $1M in annual sales.
 Driven by a strong desire to reach the next generation of crafters, Rebeca partnered with a toy manufacturer to create Linkt Craft Kits, the first line of chainmaille jewelry kits for children aged 8 and up.
 Before moving to sunny Los Angeles, she had a retail storefront in Chicago and helped produce the long-running indie artisan fair The DIY Trunk Show.
 Rebeca is a person with many passions, and when she’s not linking tiny metal rings, you might find her powerlifting, clumsily playing the handpan, training her cat, reading about cosmology, contemplating fractals, riding her bike or learning all she can about whatever her latest special interest is.

-Rebecca is a web designer and WordPress consultant for handmade business owners.
-She teaches handmade sellers how to expand beyond Etsy and launch their own e-commerce website.
+Rebecca “Bex” Inkrote is a web designer, WordPress expert, and educator for handmade business owners.
+She specializes in teaching creative entrepreneurs how to expand beyond Etsy and create their own e-commerce websites.

 ROSALIE GALE (SHE/HER)